Increased risk of heart attack, stroke soon after cancer diagnosis

 "A new diagnosis of cancer is associated with more than a doubling in risk of stroke and heart attack in the first six months after cancer diagnosis,” Dr. Babak B. Navi from Weill Cornell Medicine in New York City told Reuters Health by email.
 “Therefore, cancer patients and their doctors need to pay more attention to the potential secondary complications of cancer and its treatments, particularly the cardiovascular ones, which are associated with substantial morbidity and mortality.”

-Cancer increases the risk of blood clots, but most earlier studies reported on the risk of these clots in the veins (deep vein thrombosis, or DVT) and lungs (pulmonary embolus, or PE) and not in the arteries (where they cause heart attacks and strokes).
+Cancer increases the risk of blood clots, but most earlier studies reported on the risk of deep-vein thrombosis and pulmonary embolism, not on clots in the arteries (where they cause heart attacks and strokes).

 Navi's team used information from a Medicare-linked database to evaluate the risk of heart attack and stroke in patients age 66 or older with new diagnoses of eight cancer types: breast, lung, prostate, colon, bladder, pancreas, stomach and non-Hodgkin lymphoma.
 They compared the cardiovascular risks in the cancer patients to risks in similar people without cancer.

-Six months after diagnosis, people with cancer had a higher rate of heart attack or stroke (4.7 percent) due to blood clots than people without cancer (2.2 percent), the authors reported in the Journal of the American College of Cardiology.
+Six months after diagnosis, people with cancer had a higher rate of heart attack or stroke (4.7per cent) due to blood clots than people without cancer (2.2per cent), the authors reported in the Journal of the American College of Cardiology, online August 14.

 After the first six months, the differences in risk got smaller, and by one year after diagnosis, the risks were about the same in people with, versus those without, cancer.